ashleydavis/docker-compose-nodejs-with-typescript-example/README.md

 # docker-compose-nodejs-example-with-typescript

-An example of Nodejs and Mongodb servers built using Docker Compose with support for TypeScript.
+An example of Nodejs and Mongodb servers built using Docker/Docker-Compose with support for TypeScript.

 [Based on my previous example](https://github.com/ashleydavis/docker-compose-nodejs-example).